wilsonmar/wilsonmar.github.io/_posts/2016-04-29-devsecops.md

 > "DevSecOps is a set of software development practices that combines software development (Dev), security (Sec), and information technology operations (Ops) to secure the outcome and shorten the development lifecycle."

+## Do you have it covered?

-The diagram above identifies 14 processes across the various pillars of the software development lifecycle (SDLC) (Develop, Build, Test, Release & Deploy, and Runtime) for a secure posture with the focus being on automation and integration:
+The <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1688269750/DevSecOps-1092x511_fqmi5f.png">diagram above</a> identifies 14 processes (with a focus on automation and integration) across the various pillars of the software development lifecycle (SDLC)
+(Develop, Build, Test, Release & Deploy, and Runtime) to achieve a <strong>secure posture</strong>.

+PROTIP: Here are links to my deep-dive notes on each:

-1. PLAN: Threat Model
+1. PLAN: <a target="_blank" href="https://wilsonmar.github.io/threat-modeling/">Threat Modeling</a>
-1. DEVELOP: Secure Coding
+1. DEVELOP: Secure Coding (secrets in source code, OWASP Top 10, etc.)
-1. DEVELOP: Security as Code
+1. DEVELOP: Security as Code (policies (<a target="_blank" href="https://wilsonmar.github.io/opa-rego/">OPA processing Rego policies</a>)
-1. BUILD: SAST
+1. BUILD: <a href="#SAST">SAST</a>
-1. TEST: DAST (IAST)
+1. TEST: <a href="#DAST">DAST</a> (and <a href="#IAST">IAST</a>)
-1. TEST: Penetration Test
+1. TEST: <a href="#PenTest">Penetration Testing</a>
-1. RELEASE: Digital Signing (Hashes)
+1. RELEASE: Digital Signing (generate Hashes to identify changes)
-1. DELIVER: Secure Transfer
+1. DELIVER: Secure Transfer of (encrypted) data
-1. DEPLOY: Security Configuration
+1. DEPLOY: Security Configuration (in Terraform IaC)
-1. DEPLOY: Security Scan (Component Analysis)
+1. DEPLOY: Security Scan (Component Analysis and SBOM)
-1. OPERATE: Security Patch
+1. OPERATE: Security Patching (Configuration Management)
-1. OPERATE: Security Audit (RASP)
+1. OPERATE: Security Audit includes RASP (Run-time App Security Protection) to monitor and block production traffic.
 1. MONITOR: Security Monitoring (and forwarding to central SIEM/SOAR system for alerting)
 1. FEEDBACK: Security Analysis
 <br /><br />

+Who does what?

+## The Major brands

 Gartner lumps the various activities together into their <a target="_blank" href="https://www.synopsys.com/software-integrity/engage/gartner-mq-auto/">2023 Gartner's Magic Quadrant for Application Security Testing</a>:

 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1687657345/owasp-gartner-23_eysgj7.png"><img alt="owasp-gartner-23.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1687657345/owasp-gartner-23_eysgj7.png"></a>

 <a name="Synopsys"></a>